 The park also offered technology platforms and online services to help employees work remotely.
 About 75 percent of tech park employees switched to telecommuting.
 It was a fairly smooth transition with all of the businesses able to continue to operate.

 That’s a sharp contrast from most other technology parks, Stewart says.
-“There are two hundred research parks around the world,” she notes.
+“There are two hundred research parks in North America,” she notes.
 “And within the parks are technology incubators, which from my experience are the heart of successful parks.
 These incubators support early stage startups with critical business support giving them the best chance at success.

 “You have to be predisposed to finding a way—finding new solutions day to day.”